NREL/ATHENA-sumo/Simulate_on_Eagle/README.md

 ```bash
 scp Create_Script.py eagle.hpc.nrel.gov:/projects/athena/<NameOfyourWorkDirectory>/ScriptFiles/
 ```
+Use "Create_Script_Scaling.py" script to create many scenarios from one demand file scaled up or down to represent demand growth or decrease.
+Use "Create_Script_inParts.py" script to run one simulation in mutiple parts.
+This is useful when you have a simulation that takes more than 4 hours to complete.

 ### 9. On Eagle, Open Create_Script.py python scrit, and change the 'time_in_hours', 'begin_year', 'end_year', and 'trip_file_prefix' parameters according to desired simulation years.
 Script explains values to give for these parameters.